-A shotgun was designated as 12 gauge when a round ball weighing 1/12th of a pound would pass through the caliber.
+A shotgun was designated as 12 gauge when a round ball weighing 1/12th of a pound would pass through the barrel.
+A 12 gauge shotgun would in fact be .729 caliber.
 Shotguns used in security must always be 12 gauge.
 Shotgun ammunition commonly used in security are the rifled slug, #00 buckshot, or #4 buckshot.